Skip to main content

 Mission statement

-‘At the GSC, we actively seek diversity and promote inclusion among staff.
+‘At the General Secretariat of the Council (GSC), we actively seek diversity and promote inclusion among staff.
 We embrace all differences and foster respect and a sense of belonging.
 We believe that diversity enriches our perspectives, improves our performance and makes everyone feel safe and valued’.

 Learn more about the Council’s diversity and inclusion policies and practices.